diwangs/transparent-ae/README.md

 </details>

 <details>
-<summary>Pre-requisite: have Git LFS installed and initialized</summary>
+<summary>Pre-requisite: have Git with LFS plugin installed and initialized</summary>

+- Git comes bundled with most Linux distribution.
 - Each Linux distribution might have idiomatically different ways of installing Git LFS from their package manager.
+- To install Git LFS, check your package manager: [github.com/git-lfs/git-lfs](https://github.com/git-lfs/git-lfs?utm_source=gitlfs_site&utm_medium=installation_link&utm_campaign=gitlfs#installing)
-- To initialize Git LFS, run `git lfs install`
+- To initialize Git LFS globally after installation, run `git lfs install`
-- Theoretically, Git LFS is not strictly required, since we do initialize Git LFS local hooks (see `accuracy/install.sh`).
+- Technically, Git LFS is not strictly required, since we do initialize Git LFS local hooks (see `accuracy/install.sh`).
 Nonetheless, there are some cases where the repository itself fails to be cloned and run because an error in the Git global hooks.
 Installing Git LFS manually solves this issue.

 </details>